pharringtonp19/ltp/README.md

 - [A](https://serokell.io/blog/haskell-typeclasses) type has an instance of a typeclass if it implements the methods of that typeclass.
 - [Functors](https://mmhaskell.com/monads/functors) are an abstract mathematical structure that we represent in Haskell with a typeclass, and this structure has particular "laws" associated with it that dictate its expected behavior.
 Monads are the same way!
 - [In](https://stackoverflow.com/questions/7103864/what-are-practical-uses-of-applicative-style) practice, I mostly find myself using applicatives much in the same way like I use point-free style: To avoid naming intermediate values when an operation is more clearly expressed as a composition of other operations

+### Algebraic Effects & Handlers
+- [This](https://overreacted.io/algebraic-effects-for-the-rest-of-us/) is the part you can’t do with try / catch.
+It lets us jump back to where we performed the effect, and pass something back to it from the handler